onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 The end of history is not with 18-19th century social tech - capitalism and democracy in their current forms need a new synthesis

 Sustainability-first thinking

-Meme: look at me - I’m the IMF/world bank now

 Social systems are religions in disguise